AntonRize/WILL/relativistic-foundations.md

 Now that the rules of the game have been established, let’s consider the simplest case: one-dimensional motion.
 According to our logic, this process must be described on the only possible closed and symmetric 1D geometry — the circle.
 This act of our narrative is devoted to reconstructing special relativity (SR) using nothing but these geometric tools.
 The main character here is the kinetic <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>, denoted by the Greek letter β (beta), which represents how much of the universal “speed of change” is experienced as motion through space.

 Imagine a unit circle whose radius symbolizes the universal speed of evolution, *c* (the speed of light, treated here as the ultimate speed of change), which for simplicity we set to 1.
-Any state of motion of an object can be represented as a point on this circle.
-The total “speed of evolution” is a vector drawn from the center to this point.
+Any change an object undergoes can be split into spatial motion and temporal flow – but these components are constrained.
+The sum of their squares remains the same, set by that fixed  radius length (the speed of light).
+This radius a vector drawn from the center to some spot on the circles edge.
 This vector can be decomposed into horizontal (X axis) and vertical (Y axis) <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>s.

 ---